plotly/mc-dbx-dash/README.md

 ## Overview

-***You must use the dev build if you want to try out SQL Alchemy before its released officially as a part of Databricks SQL connector for python- use:
+***You must use the dev build if you want to try out SQL Alchemy before its released officially as a part of Databricks SQL connector for python:

 pip install databricks-sql-connector==2.2.dev1675985183